elifesciences/tech-team/adr/00011-python-containerisation.md

 ## Context

-Python and Python applications are a mess to install and run.
+Python and Python applications are complicated to install and run.

 It would be better in all respects if we dealt with them from within a container.